MetaMask/faq/LOGS.md

 # Getting MetaMask Logs

-If you've run into an issue, and reported it on [our Github](https://github.com/MetaMask/metamask-plugin/issues) or [our Slack](http://slack.metamask.io/), but we haven't been able to figure it out, we might ask you to get us some logs.
+If you've run into an issue, and reported it on [our Github](https://github.com/MetaMask/metamask-plugin/issues) or [our Slack](http://slack.metamask.io/), but we haven't been able to figure it out, we might ask you to get us some logs that you should submit [here](http://metamask.consensyssupport.happyfox.com/home) with your issue number or brief descrption of the problem that you are having.
+Do not post your logs publicly.

 There are four types of logs that you might need to check:
 - UI State Logs